parkminu97/invesume/README.md

 ![hcall logo](/images/hotelclicktocall.png)

-# What is tha hcall service
+# What is the hcall service
 The hcall service is for non-English speaking hotel guests

 # License